varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 2. **Validate Input**
    - Regard all input with suspicion
-   - Map the surface of the program to detemine the input points
+   - Map the surface of the program to determine the input points
-   - Formualte explicit descriptions of all possible inputs(protocol, format,...)
+   - Formulate explicit descriptions of all possible inputs(protocol, format,...)
    - Validate inputs according to theses descriptions

-3. **Sanitize Data to Other Systems**
+3. **Sanitise Data to Other Systems**
    - Covers
      - SQL Injections
      - XSS
      - Command injection
      - File paths

-   - Whenever a astring is transferred:
+   - Whenever a string is transferred:
-     1. Idenetify protocol of format
+     1. Identify protocol of format
-     2. Identify which parts come from unstrusted sources
+     2. Identify which parts come from untrusted sources
-     3. Sanitize the data appropriately
+     3. Sanitise the data appropriately

 4. **Deny by Default**

-5. **Adhere the principle of least priviledge**
+5. **Adhere the principle of least privilege**

 6. **Architect and design for policy enforcement**